Roy Ngerng

-Early life
+Early life and education

-Ngerng's father is a chai tow kway seller while his mother is a retired factory worker.
-Ngerng lived with them and his younger sister in a four-room Housing Development Board flat in Sembawang.
-Ngerng also has an elder sister.
-Before 2000, the Ngerng family lived in a two-room flat near the now-defunct Hong Dao Primary School, which Ngerng had attended.
-Ngerng's family were unaware of his blogging activities until the events of May 2014.

-Ngerng states that his interest in people and their interactions started in primary school when he witnessed instances of racism.
-At the age of 15, Ngerng revealed his homosexuality to friends, but described facing resultant discrimination.
-He went on to study in Serangoon Junior College, where he took art as an GCE Advanced Level subject and won an award for topping his level in geography and art in his first year.
-Ngerng majored in sociology at the National University of Singapore, where he participated in its community service club helping autistic or hyperactive children and people with mental disorders.
+Ngerng's father was a chai tow kway hawker and his mother a retired factory worker.
+He lived with his parents, younger sister and, later, an elder sister in a four-room Housing Development Board (HDB) flat in Sembawang.
+Before 2000, the family resided in a two-room flat near the now-defunct Hong Dao Primary School, which he attended.
+His family was unaware of his blogging until May 2014.
+Ngerng has said that his interest in social issues began in primary school and that he came out as gay at the age of 15.
+He studied at Serangoon Junior College, where he took art as a subject for the GCE A-Level.
+He later majored in sociology at the National University of Singapore, where he joined a community service club involved with children and individuals with developmental and psychiatric conditions.